Overnight ferries

 Onboard, there are a variety of cabins to choose from, a restaurant, a bar, and an open deck.

-• Select “Hoek van Holland to Harwich”, enter your travel dates, return or one way, and click on “Search trip”.
+• Select “Hoek van Holland - Harwich”, enter your travel dates, return or one way, and click on “Search trip”.

 • Enter the number of passengers, check “On foot” and click on “Continue”.